changliao1025/pypest/README.md

 In order to run the program, you need:
 1. git clone git@github.com:changliao1025/pypest.git
 2. compile PEST/BeoPEST and place it under the system path
-3. Use exisitng supported models, or
+3. use exisitng supported models, or
-4. Add new models based on the template files
+4. add new models based on the template files

 # Contact
 Please contact Chang Liao (chang.liao@pnnl.gov) if you have any questions.